How to remove Windows Defender security warning scam

 - If you still get redirected to the scam page, reset the browser’s settings (more instructions below), or completely reinstall the browser

-If you are unsure which one of the installed apps causes this behavior, an antivirus (like TotalAV) can detect that for you and remove it from your computer.
+If you are unsure which of the installed apps is causing this behavior, an antivirus program (like TotalAV) can detect and remove it from your computer.

 Remove Windows Defender security warning from your browser